- Community Action Partners, CAP: Offers a variety of programs, events, and services created to combat poverty.

 - Community Partners Developmental Services: Non-profit community mental health center and developmental services for Strafford county.

-- Educational Resources of New Hampshire: Information on educational resources within the State of New Hampshire.
+- Department of Education: Information on educational resources within the State of New Hampshire.

 - Families First Health and Support Center: Assists with family health care.